-The intent of NDER is to encapsulate all codification actions within a single software solution - each nations own codification software.
-NDER will remove the need for a NCB to use OMT, as such all maintenance processes must be incorporated within each country’s codification software.
-Each NCB will also need to implement the new UTF-8 derived character set and reference number field length within their codification software.
+The intent of NDER is to concatenate all codification activities within a single software solution - each nations own codification software.
+NDER will remove the need for a NCB to use the OMT, as such all maintenance processes must be incorporated within each country’s codification software.
+Each NCB will also need to implement the new UTF-8 derived character set and adapt reference number field length within their codification software.
 It may also be necessary for each NCB to translate the new codification data set NDER provides so it can be consumed in their national Logistics Information System.
 This is at national discretion.

 How long will it take to test my Codification Software?

 The codification software test strategy, processes and user cases will be developed by the NDER team in 2019.
-NDER will utilise the NSPA Automatic Testing Tool (ATT) to validate business rules and schema compliance for NDER.
+NDER will utilise the future NSPA Automatic Testing Tool (ATT) to validate business rules and schema compliance for NDER.
 As NDER is a fundamental change to the way the NCS does business and communicates its data, testing will be a lengthy and intensive process, with every NCB’s software requiring individual testing across the full range of business processes.
 Testing must be completed by 31 July 2021.